Twilio vs Vonage (2026): Which Communication API Is Better?

 Choose Vonage if:

 You are building a video-first application, need lower per-message SMS costs, or want the backing of Ericsson's global carrier network.
-Vonage's Video API is genuinely best-in-class for WebRTC applications.
+Vonage's Video API is genuinely top-tier for WebRTC applications.

 Consider MessageBird if: